 Public Sector Funding also remains a challenge.
-The impact of spending reductions in the public sector is a key issue for the Authority and the settlements that local authorities face is always taken into account when the Authority sets its annual budget.
+The impact of spending reductions in the public sector is a key issue for SWFRA and the settlements that local authorities face is always taken into account when SWFRA sets its annual budget.
 These factors are always carefully considered when determining the Medium Term Financial Strategy.

 The Accounts and Audit (Wales) (Amendment) Regulations 2018 set the requirement to approve and publish the accounts by 31 May and 31 July respectively from 31st March 2019 (previously 30 June and 30 September).
-The closure of the accounts at year end is a project and successful projects need to have a sound project management methodology in place.
-Plans and preparations for shortening the timetable in 2018/19 were successful from the viewpoint the draft accounts were completed and certified by the Treasurer on 31 May, although momentum must not be lost during the review phase to ensure these dealines can be maintained.
+The closure of the accounts at year end was successful project.
+Plans and preparations for maintaining the shortened timetable in 2020/21 are well underway using lessons learned from last year.
+The service accountancy team has worked with WAO so that any completed work can be passed to the external audit team.

 In November 2018 the Welsh Government published for consultation a White Paper "Reform of Fire and Rescue Authorities in Wales".
 A full consultation response on the proposed changes to governance, funding and performance management arrangements for Fire and Rescue Authorities was completed in February 2019.
-The Service will await Welsh Government's response to the consultation and consider the implications for both the Authority and the Service at this time.
+The Service will await Welsh Government's response to the consultation and consider the implications for both the SWFRA and the Service at this time.
+Welsh Government published the Local Government and Elections (Wales) Bill in November 2019.
+The authority will monitor the Bills progress and take necessary actions as a consequence of the various Bill provisions being implemented.